vincepick/AI-Search-Algorithms/README.md

 [CSV]: Optional flag.
 Include this parameter to run to output additional results in CSV format

 [Time Limit]: Optional flag.
 Include this parameter to set a custom time limit for the program to time out in seconds.
-Any value under 0 is interpreted as no time limit. *Warning, making infinite time limits cause the algorithms, particularly AStar, to run out of memory and crash*.
+Any value under 0 is interpreted as no time limit. *Warning, making infinite time limits cause the algorithms, particularly AStar,/AStarOp to run out of memory and crash*.

 ## Running Modes
 The program has three modes which are